alocke8181/capstone-1/readme.md

 	- Favorite `/palettes/[ID]/favorite` (GET): Adds a palette to the user's favorites.
 Authorization is done to make sure the client is logged in and not trying to favorite their own palette.
 	- Unfavorite `palettes/[ID]/unfavorite` (GET): Remove a palette to the user's favorites.
 Authorization is done to make sure the client is logged in and not trying to favorite their own palette.
 - Browsing Routes
-	- Show `/palettes/browse` (GET): Simply show the browsing page.
-JavaScript is used to load the palettes.
-	- Load `/palettes/browse/load` (GET): The client sends a request to the server with the specified page to load.
-Palettes are loaded in pages of 16 each.
-When the Browse page is first loaded, an initial request is sent by the client to load the first 16 palettes.
-A global counter keeps track of what pages have been loaded.
-After each load, the client sends another request to the same route, but this is only to check that the server still has palettes to send back.
-If there are none, the "Load More" button is disabled.
+	- Show `/palettes/browse [page, name, user, tags, check]` (GET): Allows the user to browse and search palettes.
+Users can search based on palette names, the user who made them, and the tags.
+All search parameters are sent via query parameters to the server.
+The `page` parameter starts at 0.
+The `check` param is only to be used to check if there are more palettes to load.
+The server will return `True/False` if there is another page of palettes that can be loaded.
+If it is true, the "Next" button will be displayed at the bottom of the page, and users can click it.
+Otherwise it will not be shown.
 - Error Routes
 	- 403: Shows a custom 403 Forbidden page.
 This is called when the user tries to access a page they shouldn't be able to, such as editing another user's profile.
 	- 404: Shows a custom 404 Not Found page.
 Many routes use `get_or_404` when querying the database.
 If nothing is found, this page will be shown instead.